-Jina Sandbox provides a way to download and run in a cloud environment.
-It will give you a host and port to connect with.
+Sandbox provides a way to run in a cloud environment without any downloading to local.
+Sandbox will give you a host and port to connect with.
 Jina automatically takes care of this connection.

-It saves a lot of time when you just want to try out one Executor.
-In addition, it also saves a lot of computing resources for your local machine.
+Sandbox saves a lot of time when you just want to try out one Executor.
+It also saves a lot of computing resources for your local machine.

 Here is a graph to show the difference between using and not using Sandbox.